 What about license documentation?

 Third, maintaining up-to-date and accurate documentation for every license instance can save you tons of time and resources.
-The product name, version number, installation disks, manuals, serial number (SKU), proof of purchase, license key, etc.; these are fundamental forms of license documentation that you’ll be glad you concisely maintained them.
+The product name, version number, installation disks, manuals, serial number (SKU), proof of purchase, license key, etc. are fundamental forms of license documentation and you’ll be glad you concisely maintained them.

 How do I handle license compliance?